 1/2 c fresh lime juice (or lemon)

 1 tsp oregano

 Freshly ground black pepper, to taste

 8 cuban rolls (or Italian or French…no baguettes)

 1/2-3/4 lb thinly sliced Swiss cheese

 Whisk together garlic, orange juice, lime juice, oil, salt, cumin, oregano and coriander.
 Add to pork and marinate for 24 hours. **Marinade is good on chicken, chicken wings or shrimp (marinate 4 hours max)

 Preheat oven to 400°.
 Place pork in a 13x9x2-inch baking dish, season with pepper and pour the marinade all around it.
 Tent loosely with foil and roast for 35-40 minutes (or internal temp of 165° is reached).
 Remove pork from oven and let rest for 20 minutes before slicing into 1/4-inch slices (or chill, well-covered, until ready to use — up to 3 days).

-Assemble sandwiches by spreading mustard on one side of break; top each with sliced pork, ham, cheese and pickles.
+Assemble sandwiches by spreading mustard on one side of bread; top each with sliced pork, ham, cheese and pickles.
 Press each sandwich in a panini press until cheese is melted and filling is warm (about 4 minutes).